 A full refund will be given to all organisations if we cancel 14 days or more before the event.
 If we need to cancel less than 14 days before the event, then large companies and medium/large companies will receive 80% of their fees back.
 All others will receive a full refund.

 If we do need to cancel, you and your colleagues will still have access to our students as well as their CVs.
 There will not be an online event nor meetings facilitated by us.
 Instead you will be able to access the students who voted for your projects on our platform – including their contact information, CV, and websites.
 They will, in turn, be able to access your contact information.

 You will then be able to organise meetings and interviews with students you wish to meet on your own time.
 We will no longer be involved at this point.

 In order to log in please follow the following steps:

-- You will need to access the DataNose website at: https://datanose.nl/.
+- You will then access the DataNose website at: https://datanose.nl/.

 - Select the tile ‘Login (external)’.

 - A pop-up panel will appear and ask for your login details (your login details will have remained the same as last year).

 To register as an organisation, please send us an email at thesisfair-IvI(at)uva.nl.
 We will then be able to add you as an organisation and will send you your sign-in details with a temporary password.